Seek Returns logo

 Min

-CVS’s Current Ratio of 0.82 falls into the lower quartile for the Medical - Healthcare Plans industry.
+CVS’s Current Ratio of 0.80 falls into the lower quartile for the Health Care Providers & Services industry.
 This indicates a tighter liquidity situation and a more constrained capacity to handle short-term debt than many of its competitors.

-A vs. CVS: A comparison of their Current Ratio against their respective Medical - Diagnostics & Research and Medical - Healthcare Plans industry benchmarks.
+A vs. CVS: A comparison of their Current Ratio (MRQ) against their respective Life Sciences Tools & Services and Health Care Providers & Services industry benchmarks.

 A